evj90/hero-combat-engine/readme.md

 ### Per-Combatant Controls

 - **Ping** and **Pan** jump the table to a token quickly.
-- **Cover** cycles temporary DCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
+- **DCV Bonus** cycles DCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
-- **OCV Bonus** cycles temporary OCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
+- **OCV Bonus** cycles OCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
-- **MCV Bonus** cycles temporary MCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
+- **MCV Bonus** cycles MCV bonus stages, with right-click direct set (right-click indicators shown as blue dots).
 - **Drain / Aid badges** track active adjustments with right-click management (right-click indicators shown as blue dots).
 - **Hold** removes a token from its current place so it can act later in the segment.
 - **Release Hold** inserts that held token immediately after the current acting token.